TomasHubelbauer/icons/readme.md

 ### Implement client-side search and unarchival like https://tomashubelbauer.github.io/fatcow-icons/

 ### Add information on what HTTP server to use locally to test range request support

+Use https://tomashubelbauer.github.io/esm-list-zip/index.js once it is fixed to work with HTTP ranges as expected.